buildbot/buildbot/master/docs/developer/database.rst

         Record the given buildslave as attached to the given master, and update its cached slave information.
         The supplied information completely replaces any existing information.

-    .. py:method:: workerDisconnected(buildslaveid, masterid)
+    .. py:method:: workerDisconnected(workerid, masterid)

-        :param integer buildslaveid: the ID of the buildslave
+        :param integer workerid: the ID of the buildslave
         :param integer masterid: the ID of the master to which it connected
         :returns: Deferred

         Record the given buildslave as no longer attached to the given master.

-    .. py:method:: workerConfigured(buildslaveid, masterid, builderids)
+    .. py:method:: workerConfigured(workerid, masterid, builderids)

-        :param integer buildslaveid: the ID of the buildslave
+        :param integer workerid: the ID of the buildslave
         :param integer masterid: the ID of the master to which it configured
         :param list of integer builderids: the ID of the builders to which it is configured
         :returns: Deferred